athena-framework/website/docs/why_athena.md

 ); end
 ```

-The same beavior as before can also be retained, even when using this new pattern.
-This will use the proivded instance, or fall back on a default implementation if no custom instance is provided:
+The same behavior as before can also be retained, even when using this new pattern.
+This will use the provided instance, or fall back on a default implementation if no custom instance is provided:

 ```crystal
 def initialize(